sisterai/estate-assistant-system/README.md

   - Explore `EDA-CLI-Chatbot.ipynb` in the repo root for a more detailed and comprehensive analysis of the data, as well as a CLI version of our chatbot.

 > [!IMPORTANT]
-> Please note that the deployed version of the app is subject to Vercel's infrastructure limitations, which may affect the performance and availability of the app.
+> Please note that the deployed version of the app is subject to our infrastructure limitations, which may affect the performance and availability of the app.
 You are encouraged to run the app locally for the best experience.

 ## Architecture